siteleaf/liquid-syntax-mode/readme.md

-## (Siteleaf) Liquid support for Sublime Text
+## Siteleaf Liquid support for Sublime Text

 This is a fork of the [shopify-liquid](https://bitbucket.org/granteagon/shopify-liquid) syntax, which was based off of the Djaniero package for Django.

 ## Installation

+**Suggested**: Install using [Package Control](https://packagecontrol.io/).
+Search for "Siteleaf Liquid Syntax".

+**Or** install manually:

 1. Clone this repo
 2. Put the contents of this repo directly inside:

- - OS X: ~/Library/Application Support/Sublime Text 2/Packages/
+ - OS X: ~/Library/Application Support/Sublime Text 3/Packages/
- - Windows: %APPDATA%/Sublime Text 2/Packages/
+ - Windows: %APPDATA%/Sublime Text 3/Packages/
- - Linux: ~/.config/sublime-text-2/Packages
+ - Linux: ~/.config/sublime-text-3/Packages

-Or use PackageControl.
+**After installing:**

 You might need to switch to the syntax mode. (`shift + cmd + p`, search for Liquid, "Set Syntax: HTML (Liquid)")